ELC Profile

 5) Children are effective communicators

 Holy Family Early Learning Centre follows the Early Learning Religious Education Curriculum established by Catholic Education.
 It is based upon the recognition that children have an innate sense of the presence of God.
-This approach to children’s spiritual formation is based on creating a sacred space, wonderings and children engaging in biblical stories through Godly Play (a Montessori method of teaching sacred and biblical stories using simple materials).
+This approach to children’s spiritual formation is based on creating a sacred space, wonderings and children engaging in biblical stories through Godly Play.
 The EYLF and Religion Curriculum work harmoniously together whereby children work and play together within an atmosphere of inclusion and respect for each other.
 Our two preschool rules; Kind Words and Gentle Hands reflect the intentions of both documents.

-At the core of our early childhood philosophy is the development of the whole child.
+At the core of our Early Childhood philosophy is the development of the whole child.
 We place great emphasis on developing social and emotional well-being while encouraging children to develop their own sense of identity.
-We provide opportunities every day for children to develop their physical skills both gross and fine motor, cognitive and problem solving skills, creative expression, emergent literacy understandings through our Pre Sounds Write Program and emergent numeracy understandings.
+We provide opportunities every day for children to develop their physical skills both gross and fine motor, cognitive and problem-solving skills, creative expression, emergent literacy and numeracy understandings.

 Research informed by the Reggio Emilia approach recognises and values the environment as the ‘third teacher’.
 The environment- the physical spaces hold the potential to influence what and how children learn.
 Holy Family ELC has a separate and secure playground where the children can explore freely in a safe environment.
 Our indoor and outdoor spaces are given careful consideration.
 The children are encouraged to interact with a variety of materials and textures both built and natural to engage in creative play in a multi-sensory environment.